Being able to paint blurry backgrounds is a vital skill for many watercolor artists. There are a few different ways to go about it.

 How To Paint Blurry Backgrounds Wet On Wet

-- Quality watercolor paper any thickness*.
-I used Saunders Waterford 300g/140lb cold pressed (Stonehenge Aqua cold press is a good alternative).
+- Quality watercolor paper of any thickness*.
+I used Saunders Waterford 300g/140lb cold-pressed (Stonehenge Aqua cold press is a good alternative).
 Prepare thinner paper as usual by taping it to the surface.

 - Larger watercolor paintbrush.
-Any quality watercolour brush.
+Any quality watercolor brush.
 I use a range of brushes from Winsor and Newton and others.

 - Clean Water

 - Your chosen colors of watercolor paint.
 I used cad red, yellow, and ultramarine blue plus a purple lake (a pinkish purple) and leaf green (a bright clean green) You can do this with only the 3 primaries though.
 Don’t go spending on the fancy colors if you don’t need to.
 A quality student watercolor paint is fine from a good brand.
 I use both student and professional colors from different brands like Daniel Smith & Winsor and Newton.
 Don’t get a really cheap paint though.

 - A palette.

 This is your basic Blurry Images Materials List here on Amazon.
 (Affiliate Link).

 *Thicker paper is better if you are painting very wet. the thinner paper will buckle however it should flatten when dry.
 The buckling can affect your paint flow.
 Don’t worry for now.
 Use what you have to hand.

 1, Mix all of your colors in advance.
 You want to add water so they are not too thick.
 But you don’t want them too runny either.